mosra/m.css/doc/doxygen.rst

     option would be too much effort for too little gain and so m.css simply aborts if it discovers this option being enabled.
 Set it back to ``NO`` it in your ``Doxyfile-mcss`` override.
+-   The :ini:`SHOW_NAMESPACES = NO` Doxyfile option is not supported as the theme provides a much more flexible configuration of what's shown in the top navbar.
+See `Navbar links`_ for more information.

 `Not yet implemented features`_
 -------------------------------